bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 * `/contacts/<id>/emails` for the email section
 * `/contacts/<id>/phonenumbers` for the phone numbers section

-The crux here is that the email count and phone count are co-located with their collections, which allows you to target just that particular area for update when a modification is made to the respective collections.
-Each area effectively forms a server-side component, independent of the other areas on the screen.
-They are all nested within a broader contact detail user interface.
+The crux here is that the email count and phone count are co-located with their collections, which allows you to [target](/attributes/hx-target) just that particular area for update when a modification is made to the respective collections.
+All the data dependencies are co-located within a single area that can be updated via a single, simple and obvious target, and that don't interfere with one another.

+Each area effectively forms a sort of server-side component, independent of the other areas on the screen, and they are all nested within a broader contact detail user interface.

+#### UI Driven Hypermedia APIs

 Note that our hypermedia API (that is, our end-points) in this case is _driven by the UI_, we have a particular layout that we want to achieve and we adapt our API to that.
 If the UI changed, we would have no qualms with completely changing